-The False Claims Act, Otter Products is required to verify the value of its products with customs agents and pay a duty fee congruent with market value.
-According to allegations, OtterBox attempted to circumvent this requirement by undervaluing its smartphone cases imported from China, resulting in an FCA violation and an exposure to liability.
+Under the False Claims Act, Otter Products is required to verify the value of its products with customs agents and pay a duty fee congruent with market value.
+According to allegations, OtterBox attempted to circumvent this requirement by undervaluing its smartphone cases imported from China, resulting in a False Claims Act violation and an exposure to liability.

 Details of Case Against Otter Products

-Otter Products manufactures the wildly popular Otter Box, which fits snugly around smartphones and tablets in order to protect the products from destruction and damage if dropped.
+Otter Products manufactures the wildly popular OtterBox, which fits snugly around smartphones and tablets in order to protect the products from destruction and damage if dropped.
 The average OtterBox for an iPhone, for instance, retails between $50 and $60 and is far more costly than a typical iPhone or smartphone cover.

 In 2011, a former customs compliance officer of Otter Products filed a whistleblower complaint against the company in federal court after realizing the company was routinely undervaluing its OtterBoxes and underpaying federal fees and taxes.
-More specifically, Otter Products is alleged to have omitted the value of the engineering and tooling of the products, opting instead to report only the value of the materials from which the smartphone case was constructed.
+More specifically, Otter Products was alleged to have omitted the value of the engineering and tooling of the products, opting instead to report only the value of the materials from which the smartphone case was constructed.

 According to recent court filings, Otter Products is seeking additional time to try to settle the whistleblower lawsuit and avoid any further publicity on the matter.
 It first attempted, however, to have the case dismissed under the theory that the whistleblower did not have “original” information of fraud since Otter Products had already self-reported to the government that it underpaid import taxes.
-Under the FCA rules, the government must approve any whistleblower settlement between a corporation and a private party, even if the government has not intervened in the matter.
+Under False Claims Act rules, the government must approve any whistleblower settlement between a corporation and a private party, even if the government has not intervened in the matter.

-The FCA and Customs Tax
+The False Claims Act and Customs Tax

 Contact a Whistleblower Attorney Today

 If you are aware of possible fraudulent activity at your place of employment or medical care provider, we encourage you to contact a whistleblower attorney right away.
-Cases settled under the FCA can result in a 30 percent reward for the plaintiff, and usually help protect all taxpayers from misuse of government money.
+Cases settled under the False Claims Act can result in a 30 percent reward for the plaintiff, and usually help protect all taxpayers from misuse of government money.